kubernetes-sigs/azuredisk-csi-driver/deploy/example/failover/README.md

 The Azure Disk CSI Driver V2 enhances the Azure Disk CSI Driver to improve scalability and reduce pod failover latency.
 It uses shared disks to provision attachment replicas on multiple cluster nodes and integrates with the pod scheduler to ensure a node with a attachment replica is chosen on pod failover.
 It is beneficial for both single zone use case as well as multi zone use case that uses [Zone Redundant Disks](https://docs.microsoft.com/en-us/azure/virtual-machines/disks-redundancy#zone-redundant-storage-for-managed-disks).
 This demo is based on [this guide](https://github.com/mohmdnofal/aks-best-practices/blob/master/stateful_workloads/zrs/README.md)

 # Azure Disk CSI Driver V2 with ZRS Demo Introduction
-In this demo we will create a 3 node cluster distributed across 3 availability zones, deploy a single mysql pod, ingest some data there, and then drain the node hosing the pod.
+In this demo we will create a 3 node cluster distributed across 3 availability zones, deploy a single mysql pod, ingest some data there, and then drain the node hosting the pod.
 This means that we took one node offline, triggering the scheduler to migrate your pod to another node.

 # Demo